ABOUT THE FOURS

 Integration emerges when structure and flow meet presence.
 When effort is honest.
 When sensation is allowed to complete.

 This kind of fire doesn’t always announce itself immediately.
-Often, its effects are felt later—as clarity, confidence, or a quieter nervous system.
+Often, its effects are felt later—as clarity, steadiness, support, or a quieter nervous system.

-Integration is not something to perform—it unfolds as the system has time to process and settle.
-We trust this process.
-And we teach in a way that allows it to unfold.
+Integration is not something to perform or rush.
+It unfolds as the body is given time to process and settle.
+We trust this rhythm, and we teach in a way that honors its pace.

 OUR COMMUNITY